saleor/app-sdk/docs/saleor-webhook.md

 });

 /**
- * Notice export default - this should be used by Next.js */
-export default orderCreatedWebhook.createHandler((req, res, context) => {
+ * Handler has to be a default export so the Next.js will be able to use it */ export default orderCreatedWebhook.createHandler((req, res, context) => {
   const { baseUrl, event, payload, authData } = context;